bgaughran/solidity_sandbox/README.md

     - always choose the latest beta (not the 'develop' branch.
 Instead pick the tag with the highest release version)
 - install lite-server (very simple web server) by running `sudo npm install -g lite-server`
     - run `lite-server` to get it running
+    - configure lite-server using bs-config.json to include path to web app source and contract Solidity build files

 --*********update 25/11/2018*********
 - install VirtualBox & Vagrant